-The carrying value of cash and cash equivalents, receivable from issuance of units, payable for redemption of units, management fees payable, BCI and QuadReal cost recoveries payable and other accounts payable approximate their fair value given their short-term nature.
+The carrying value of cash, distributions receivable, management fees payable, BCI and QuadReal cost recoveries payable and other accounts payable approximate their fair value given their short-term nature.
 These financial instruments are classified as Level 2 in the fair value hierarchy because while prices are available, there is no active market for these instruments.